alexandrajaber/DS_Project1/README.md

-# What wine should I order next?
+# What wine should I order?

 A Udacity Data Science NanoDegree Project (1)